alex11/wordpress-plugins/si-captcha-for-wordpress/readme.txt

 * Spanish (en_ES) - Translated by [zinedine](http://www.informacioniphone.com/)
 * Swedish (sv_SE) - Translated by [Benct]
 * Traditional Chinese, Taiwan Language (zh_TW) - Translated by [Cjh]
-* Turkish (tr_TR) - Translated by [Volkan](http://www.kirpininyeri.com/)
+* Turkish (tr_TR) - Translated by [Burak Yavuz]
 * More are needed...
 Please help translate.

 = Can I provide a new translation? =

-Yes, It will be very gratefully received.
+Yes please.
 Please read [How to translate SI Captcha Anti-Spam for WordPress](http://www.fastsecurecontactform.com/translate-si-captcha-anti-spam)

 = Can I update a translation? =

-Yes, It will be very gratefully received.
+Yes please.
 Please read [How to update a translation of SI Captcha Anti-Spam for WordPress](http://www.fastsecurecontactform.com/update-translation-si-captcha-anti-spam)

 == Changelog ==

+= 2.7.7.1 =
+- (18 Jul 2013) - added captcha font randomization.
+- fix captcha gd font fallback.

+= 2.7.7 =
+- (13 Jul 2013) - Bug fixes and code cleanup.
+- Update Turkish language (tr_TR) - Translated by [Burak Yavuz]

+= 2.7.6.4 =
+- (05 Jan 2013) - added new setting "Enable honeypot spambot trap".
+Enables empty field token honyepot trap.
+For best results, do not enable unless you have a spam bot problem.
+Does not stop human spammers.
+- fixed some bugs.

+= 2.7.6.2 =
+- (23 Dec 2012) - fixed some bugs with login redirect.

+= 2.7.6.1 =
+- (17 Dec 2012) - fixed some bugs.
+- cleaned up some code.
+- added settings to change all the error messages.

+= 2.7.6 =
+- (15 Dec 2012) - Tested compatible with WP 3.5
+- improved spam bot detection.
+- Removed CAPTCHA test pages.
 - Fix possible error: preg_match() expects parameter to be string.
+- Other optimizations.
 - Updated Dutch language (nl_NL)  - Translated by [Paul Backus](http://backups.nl/)
 - Updated Italian language (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
+- Added Lithuanian (lt_LT) - Translated by [Vincent G](http://www.Host1Free.com)

 = 2.7.5 =
 - (07 Dec 2011) - WP 3.3 compatibility fix for wp_enqueue_script was called incorrectly.